hamzahik/wakanda-paas-doc/docs/getting_started.rst

 Once you have opened your solution in Wakanda Studio, click on the Cloud extension button in the toolbar and select the ``Publish`` menu item.

 .. image:: images/studio_update_menu.png
+	:align: center

 If you have not initialized a local Git repository for your solution, you will be prompted to create one.
 To do so, click on the ``Yes`` button.

 .. image:: images/studio_create_repo.png
+	:align: center

 Fill in your Wakanda Cloud login information and click on ``Login``.
 If you want the studio to remember your credentials check the ``Remember me`` option.

 .. image:: images/studio_login_dialog.png
+	:align: center
 .. note::

-    If you choose check the ``Remember me`` option your credentials will be saved as clear text in the cloud extension preferences.
+    If you check the ``Remember me`` option your credentials will be saved as clear text in the cloud extension preferences.